ariabuckles/component-sheet/README.md

  * `npm install --save @component-sheet/native` (for React Native or react-native-web)
  * (more coming soon)

+ComponentSheet also supports an optional jsx pragma, which suppresses PropType warnings for component declarations inside ComponentSheet.create, while enabling them for the resultant jsx returned during rendering.

-Optionally add the jsx pragma, with either:
+You can add it with either:

 ```javascript
 // @jsx ComponentSheet.createElement